Alabama Court Records

 Alabama state traffic/driving records are accessible to the general public pursuant to the Alabama Code (section 36), except explicitly stated by statute.
 Some documents are considered sensitive and therefore sealed.
 Driving/traffic records are documents detailing a road user’s traffic convictions, license suspensions, cancellations, revocations, and all points accumulated from those.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any government agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties usually provide:

-• The name of the record owner, unless said person is a juvenile
+- The name of the record owner, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in.

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.